 10.)
 Hvar Town

-This beautiful city is also another favourite for Game of Thrones fans.
-Diocletian’s Palace, known to fans as home of Daenerys Targaryen, is the perfect place to start before you head off into the old town and stroll down one of the most picturesque town in all of Europe!
+Once you’re here, Diocletian’s Palace (known to fans as the home of Daenerys Targaryen), is the perfect place to start before you head off into the old town and stroll down one of the most picturesque towns in all of Europe.

 12.)
 Makarska Riviera

-Makarska is the place to visit in Croatia if you’re looking for a beach holiday!
+Makarska is the place to visit in Croatia if you’re looking for a beach holiday.
 This port town has a whole host of amazing restaurants, a beautiful port and some epic nightlife (there’s even a cave club here).

 This island is easily reached from Split and definitely worth combining with a trip to Split.
 When you’re here though, get rid of your car, get yourself a bicycle (heads up – there will be some uphill cycling) and get lost on the island.

 14.)
 Cetina River

 The Cetina River is one that’s famous for being a spot for a bit of fun and adventure.
 Even if you’re into more of a relaxed visit, you should definitely consider rafting down the river.

-If you’re into more active holidays though, don’t worry, there are part of the river where you’ll get to exert yourself so just let the people you go rafting with know your predilection in advance! 🙂
+If you’re into more active holidays though, don’t worry, there are part of the river where you’ll get to exert yourself so just let the people you go rafting with know your predilection in advance. 🙂